Post Banner Image

 Author

 The Golden State is one of America’s most geographically diverse states, featuring 1,100 miles of rugged coastline, snow-capped mountains, arid deserts, and temperate rainforests.
 Boasting both the lowest point (Badwater Basin in Death Valley at 282 feet below sea level) and the highest point (Mount Whitney at 14,505 feet above sea level) in the contiguous United States, California is no stranger to stunning natural beauty — and small towns right at nature’s doorstep.
-From rural towns on the edge of the coastal redwood groves to sleepy seaside villages, these are six of the prettiest small towns to visit in California.
+From rural towns on the edge of the coastal redwood groves to sleepy seaside villages, these are six of the best small towns to visit in California.

 Half Moon Bay